2041013007-ashu/Commvault_coding/README.md

 ## Application requirements
 -> An basic application was made using flask
+-> Frond-end was done using HTML as in index.html
 -> Upload function, Search function and Download function were added based on some criterias

 ## Host the applications using Nginx